rodydavis/material-colors-bot/README.md

 # Material Colors Twitter Bot

-Follows accounts that tweet random colors and generates a new then and quotes the tweet.
+Generate a Material Theme from certian accounts that tweet random colors.